wishy78/DevOps-Course-Workshop-Module-14-Learners/README.md

 ## Environment variables & secrets

 Now that your containers are being deployed correctly we'll want to pass through the appropriate environment variables to link up to the "finance" service.
-You can find these environment variables in the configuration from the `order-processing` app service.
+In the list of resource groups in the portal, you should see one available to you for `order-processing`.
+Inside there, look at the order processing app service's configuration for the set of environment variables you need.

 > Credentials like DB passwords should be stored as secrets.